 What if you did know?
 What if there was always going to be a way for you to get your hands on paper towels and bars of soap?
 What if it was okay to run out of something?
 Can you buy just enough regularly instead of branching out into your very own Costco?

 It’ll take some organizing, of course.
-That’s why I’m suggesting it now.
-And in true Send It Away Saturday fashion, let’s start small.
+Let’s start small.
 Pick one item – paper towels – and find out how many rolls you have right now.
 It’ll be easier to see if you keep them all together but you may not be able to do that currently because there are so many.

 So, count the rolls and a week from now, count them again.
 Every Saturday, count how many rolls of paper towels you have.